How Long Does Broccoli Last?

 How Long does the Broccoli Last?

-how long does broccoli last
+Exactly how long does broccoli last in or outside the refrigerator?

 Shelf Life at Room Temperature

-Shelf Life in the Fridge
+Shelf Life in the Refrigerator

 Always use an airtight container to store your broccoli in the fridge.